collectiveidea/audited/README.md

 **Audited** (previously acts_as_audited) is an ORM extension that logs all changes to your models.
 Audited also allows you to record who made those changes, save comments and associate models related to the changes.

-Audited currently (4.x release candidate) works with Rails 4.
+Audited currently (4.x) works with Rails 4.
 For Rails 3, use gem version 3.0 or see the [3.0-stable branch](https://github.com/collectiveidea/audited/tree/3.0-stable).

 ## Supported Rubies